scottyle/Ansible-Cisco-Deployment/README.md

-# Week4-Excerise
+# Cisco-practice

-Week4-Excerise
-Contains the ansible playbooks and host files that were used to configure
+Contains ansible playbooks and host files that were used to configure

     Router Hostname
     Login Banner